Authentication and authorization in Pulsar

 $ bin/pulsar-admin tenants create my-tenant \

 --admin-roles my-admin-role \

-my-tenant that is allowed to use the clusters
+my-tenant that will be allowed to use the clusters

-A client that successfully identifies itself as having the role
+A client that successfully identified itself as having the role

-my-admin-role is allowed to perform all administrative tasks on this tenant.
+my-admin-role would then be allowed to perform all administrative tasks on this tenant.

 The structure of topic names in Pulsar reflects the hierarchy between tenants, clusters, and namespaces:

 You can use Pulsar Admin Tools for managing permission in Pulsar.